Published On: Mar 22 2012 11:13:22 AM CDTUpdated On: Nov 15 2013 12:57:54 AM CST

-The 104-story One World Trade Center stretches 1,776 feet into the Manhattan skyline, including its spire, making it the second tallest building in the world.
+The 104-story One World Trade Center stretches 1,776 feet into the Manhattan skyline, including its spire, making it the third tallest building in the world.

-A massive 60-foot spire makes Taipei 101 Tower in Taiwan the third-tallest building in the world at 1,667 feet.
+A massive 60-foot spire makes Taipei 101 Tower in Taiwan the fourth tallest building in the world at 1,667 feet.